andresmaopal/workshop-hugo-cust-360/workshop/content/Data Preparation/transformation/_index.en.md

 Perform the transformation from CSV format to parquet format for the tables gbank (general banking), account and card, and from Json format to parquet format for the customer (CRM) table.

-**Step 1:** Click the parallel transformation “MyStateMachineToParquet-<hash>”, and start execution.
+**Step 1:** Click the parallel transformation “MyStateMachineToParquet-hash”, and start execution.

 ![bp 0](/images/transformation/pic-tr06.png)